py-baudin/epgpy/docs/sequence.md

 ### Double echo in steady state (DESS)

-The same variables can be shared by different operators.
+Variables can be shared by different operators.
+For instance, a single T2 variable is generally used in all relaxation operators.

 ```python
 # operators